GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

   </div>
 </div>

 Find the page with the heading, “[Company] Accessibility Conformance Report Revised Section 508 Edition”.
-As noted in the ITI VPAT<sup>&trade;</sup> training videos, the following information must be provided:
+As noted in the ITI VPAT&reg; training videos, the following information must be provided:

-## Step 3: Understand the three columns of the VPAT<sup>&trade;</sup> tables
+## Step 3: Understand the three columns of the VPAT&reg; tables
 ### First column: “Criteria”
 The first column of the tables states the criteria to be covered by that particular row.